Conjoint-ly/excel-plugin/README.md

 ## Installation Guide (Windows 10)

 To install the plugin first <a download href="https://github.com/Conjoint-ly/excel-plugin/raw/master/ConjointlyExcelPlugin.xlam">download the file</a>.
-Once the file is downloaded, move the file to an apropriate location in your file system.
-The file now needs to be saved as an installation file by renaming it to `ConjointlyExcelPlugin.install`
+Once downloaded, move the file to an apropriate location in your file system.
+Rename the file to `ConjointlyExcelPlugin.install`.

 ![img](GuideImages/Rename2.PNG)

-Once the file is renamed, right click on the file and select properties.
+Once renamed, right click on the file and select properties.
 At the bottom of the pop up box is the option to unblock the file.
 Select unblock and then apply.

 <p align="center">
 <img src="GuideImages/unblock2.PNG" height=500 class="center"/>